 The speed dial and variable speed trigger work flawlessly and are easy to control.
 The one thing I can brag about this blower is the quality.
 Every time I use this blower, it just screams quality.
 The trigger is tight and the speed dial doesn’t have any play in it.
 It’s just one of the tools you pick up and feel like it will be something you will pass down to your kids.

 While you can hear the blower, it’s not nearly as loud as other blowers we have tested (60.2 dB).

 Makita 36V Blower Review – Value

 There are blowers on the market that are cheaper and more expensive.
-As of this article, Amazon was much cheaper than The Home Depot.
 I think Makita gives you a great value for this blower.
+You can pick this up at your local Home Depot.
 Now if you are just looking for a blower and nothing else, you can pick up a different manufacturer.
 But when it comes to a complete system, Makita dominates.
-Their string trimmer and chain saw are also high quality.
+Their string trimmer and chainsaw are also high quality.
 Couple that with a huge line of tools and how much you can expand, this blower offers a great value for performance and freedom of movement into other tools.

 Makita 36V Blower Review – Final Thoughts